Last updated on 10 July 2020

 So, what have they got going for us?

 I daresay, the quality of their delivery is sometimes better than some of the acts they opened up for.
 Silver Dust sport some sort of a avantgarde-esque and progressively tinted, pounding Heavy Rock.
 And some of that short blurb has definitely got a metal taste to it.
 In short, their style could best be described as a mix between the flamboyance of Fleshgod Apocalypse without the growls, a cup or two of Moonspell‘s dark streak and the earthiness of Lacuna Coil sans the female front.
 Add to that their penchant to chant in French and English and you got yourself a hotly spiced bowl of soup that is a pleasure to devour.

 In addition, they boast some serious theatrics for moving pictures and live gigs, leading to a pretty outstanding stage presence too.
 They have got to be careful, though, that their live performance does not come in lieu of their musical prowess.
 But so far so good, their tune supplements the show nicely.
 At least for now.

-The Age of Decadence will re-release in Europe through Fastball Music by end of June 2017.
+The Age of Decadence released in Europe by end of June 2017.